huaminghuangtw/Shortcutomation-Newsletter/posts/live-each-day-as-it-were-your-last.md

 Death is the ultimate equalizer.
 Despite our differences in appearance, cultures, and beliefs, we are all going to die.
 Death is the destination we all share.
 No one has ever escaped it.

 This universal truth inspired me to build a **[Death Clock](https://shortcutomation.com/gallery/shared/death-clock/)**.
-It calculates two simple metrics:
+It calculates two metrics:

 1. How old I am.
 2. What percentage of my life is (probably) behind me.